jameshelly/Sample-Modular-Zend-Framework-Application/readme.markdown

 php private/bin/d2.php orm:generate-proxies

 #### Configuring Doctrine
-there is a default.php example, you should copy the file and rename it d2.php set it up for a connection.
+there is a d2.default.php example, you should copy the file and rename it d2.php set it up for a connection.
 ---- Code Example
 private/bin/$ php d2.php orm:validate
 private/bin/$ php d2.php orm:schema-tool:create